North Dakota Electrical License: How to Become an Electrician in North Dakota

 Table of Contents

 Being an electrician isn’t just a job, it’s a solid career path.
 Electrical contractors enjoy a wide range of employment opportunities and earn a respectable income.
 There’s also job security—customers will always need skilled trade professionals to install and service electrical systems in their homes and businesses.

-That growth rate is expected to be higher in North Dakota — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+The U.S. Bureau of Labor Statistics reports that there are 711,200 electricians nationwide and 2,780 work in North Dakota.
+The national number is predicted to grow 7% from 2021 to 2031.
+That growth rate is expected to be drastically higher in North Dakota — projected at 23%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 The process of becoming an electrician takes time, but you get paid while you learn and gain experience.

 » Want to grow your electrical business?
 Click here to get a demo.

 Is a state license required to be an electrician in North Dakota?
 Yes.

 All electrical work performed in the state of North Dakota requires a license.
 The North Dakota State Electrical Board (NDSEB) is responsible for issuing electrician licenses.

 Steps to Get Electrician License in North Dakota

 Complete the required work experience and classroom training.